ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 The capture_pre_autograd_graph call will be changed to a torch.export.export call once it supports the pre autograd capture functionallity.

-**Note**: Currently, there is a known issue when using only kwargs as inputs.
-See pytorch/pytorch#113744 for more information.

 ```
 model_export = capture_pre_autograd_graph(model_fp32, (input_fp32, ))